Bat, snail, and popular plant may need endangered species protection

 Today’s decision, known as a 90-day finding, is in response to multiple petitions for these species to receive federal protection.
 The 90-day finding decided these petitions presented substantial scientific or commercial information to indicate that the petitioned actions may be warranted.

 The plant hailed by Charles Darwin as “one of the most wonderful plants in the world” is in decline.
-The widely recognized insect-eating plant naturally occurs within a narrow range of longleaf pine habitat in southeastern North Carolina and northeastern South Carolina, but has been lost from large portions of its historic range.
+The widely recognized insect-eating plant naturally occurs within a narrow range of longleaf pine habitat in southeastern North Carolina and northeastern South Carolina, but has been lost from large portions of its historical range.
 Due to its popularity in the horticulture trade, this species has been the subject of much selective breeding.
 Prized by plant collectors worldwide, there is a long history of collecting Venus flytrap from its native habitats.
 Given the popularity of this species worldwide, collection pressures have increased exponentially over the past 30 years.
 Once found in 21 counties in North Carolina and three in South Carolina, the Venus flytrap can now only be found in 15 counties in North Carolina and one in South Carolina – 125 populations now reduced to only 71.
 Population declines are primarily due to drastic changes in the plant’s habitat, the result of fire suppression, conversion to agriculture, silviculture, and residential and commercial development.
 Poaching also remains a significant threat.

 The oblong rocksnail is a small, aquatic snail found only in the Cahaba River in the Mobile River Basin of Alabama.
 Threats to the species include pollution from agricultural activities and urban/suburban sprawl, which contribute to habitat degradation.
 The snail occurred historically at seven localities but was presumed extinct after going undetected for 70 years.
 In 2011, the oblong rocksnail was rediscovered on a single shoal, which is now represents the known range-wide distribution of the species.